tinkercademy-bootcamp/chat-project-aryan12cc/exercise-6/README.md

 - Why are there so many C++ package managers?
   - There are many C++ package managers because there is no "official" package manager.
 Furthermore, C++ is used for several different purposes (low latency, embedded systems etc.) and every project needs to be compiled for their own set of requirements of computer architecture.
 - Which one is the best one?
+  - There are different package managers for different target projects, depending on the project requirements.
+No package manager is the "best one".
 - Which are the most notable ways to manage the compilation of C++ projects?